TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualnetwork-cannotconnecttovmsamevnet/solution-solution-for-udr-on-vnet-range-29.md

 <!--issueDescription-->

 <!--issueDescription-->
-We have identified that you have configured a UDR that points the CIDR range of your VNet or part of it to your Virtual Network Gateway.
+We've determined that you configured a UDR that points the CIDR range of your VNet or part of it to your Virtual Network Gateway.
-In order to allow for normal flow of traffic, we would recommend that you delete this UDR.
+To allow for normal flow of traffic, we recommend that you delete this UDR.
 <!--/issueDescription-->

 <!--/issueDescription-->